sainas/learning-notes/ddia-reading-note.md

 #### Sort Order in Column Storage

+Can't sort each column independently.

+e.g. date as first sort key, product id as second sort key

+Advantages:

+1. Optimize the query (no need to scan all)
+2. help with compression (run-length compression) Compression effect is strongest on the first sort key

+**Several different sort orders**

+Data needs to be replicated anyway, why not sort in different ways?

+Like having multiple secondary indexes in a row-oriented store.
+But

+- Row-oriented store：just pointers
+- Column store: Actual values

 #### Writing to Column-Oriented Storage

+Compressed column: an insertion has to update all columns files consistently

+Solution: LSM-trees.
+In-memory store, later write in bulk

+Query need to examine both recent write in memory and column data on disk

 #### Aggregation: Data Cubes and Materialized Views

+*materialized aggregates.*

+If aggregate functions (COUNT, SUM, AVE, MAX, MIN) are used many times, why not cache them?

+One way: ***materialized view***

+materialized view:  actual copy of result, written to disk virtual view:             shortcut for queries

+update of *materialized view*: If automatic, will make writes slower, thus not in OLTP

+ ***data cube*** or *OLAP cube*

+E.g. assume the fact table have two dimension tables, date and product.
+Then the cube can have

+1. sum for each product on each date.
+2.  (reduce by one dimention) all product on one date, all date on one product

+In general, facts often have more than two dimensions.

+Pros: certain query can be very fast
+Cons: not flexible, i.e. adding a fillter "sales from items with price > $100"

 ### Summary

+**OLTP vs OLAP**

+OLTP: index to find data.
+Disk seek time is bottleneck (thus need index)

+OLAP: less number of queries, each scan millions of rows.
+Disk bandwidth is bottleneck (thus need compression)

+**Storage engine**

+OLAP: column oriented

+OLTP

+- log structured: SSTables, LSM-trees
+  Turn random writes to sequential writes: higher throughput
+- update-in-place(fixed-size pages): B-tree